MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/mpintro.md

 ### In-game parties and unsolicited join-in-progress
 Players often want to commiserate outside of proper gameplay and your title may support this through an in-game guild or party experience.
 PlayFab Entity groups and PlayFab Party are designed with these scenarios in mind.

-You can make a PlayFab entity group for:
+You can make a PlayFab Entity group for:
 1. Players sharing status with their followers
 2. Players creating guilds that are long-lived (months or days)
 3. Players creating parties that are short-lived (hours or less)

-PlayFab entity groups have built-in flows for controlling access and players requesting group access from the group's leaders.
+PlayFab Entity groups have built-in flows for controlling access and players requesting group access from the group's leaders.
 Groups can be associated with arbitrary file data, so you can allow players to share messages or post other persistent content to a shared space.

-While you can use entity groups for signaling and other *slow* data-sharing, PlayFab Party is best suited for real-time data transfer and chat.
-A common usage of PlayFab entity groups will involve players storing PlayFab Party network descriptors or PlayFab multiplayer server session details to the group's data storage.
+While you can use Entity groups for signaling and other *slow* data-sharing, PlayFab Party is best suited for real-time data transfer and chat.
+A common usage of PlayFab Entity groups will involve players storing PlayFab Party network descriptors or PlayFab multiplayer server session details to the group's data storage.
 This sharing of session information can allow players to join a friend's session unsolicited.
-If you are using non-PlayFab services for real-time communication or game hosting, those systems typically have identifying information that you can similarly signal between players using entity groups.
+If you are using non-PlayFab services for real-time communication or game hosting, those systems typically have identifying information that you can similarly signal between players using Entity groups.

-PlayFab entity groups does not have a push notification system for players to be notified of entity object changes and requires polling the service to keep updated.
+PlayFab Entity groups does not have a push notification system for players to be notified of Entity object changes and requires polling the service to keep updated.
 Platforms may provide built-in invitation and presence systems that launch toasts and have other beneficial experiences (join in progress from the player profile card) that you should consider integrating if applicable.

 - [Learn more about Entity groups](https://docs.microsoft.com/en-us/gaming/playfab/features/social/groups/quickstart)
 - [Learn more about Party](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/networking/)